mikesabat/podstars/README.md

 >> Merge back.

 5/10 branch cleanup?
-image sizing.
-comment out un-useful pages
-add podcast images
-podcast must be unique
+add podcast images -- need to ask zach. image sizing - check comment out un-useful pages (podcast new, episode index, episode new, episode show) - check Check the number of results from itunes#podcast - I don't think we'll need this.
+Eventually, we will search for a star - find the podcast and then add the podcast and the star.
+Maybe rethink the user flow. podcasts/new is broke.
+Should we hide it and make all podcast creation happen after search? - check podcast must be unique - cccccheck star must be unique - check
+Links in the app --
+Create New Podcast routes to /lookup - check